tokamak-network/plasma-evm/docs/design.rst

 Continous Rebase
 ~~~~~~~~~~~~~~~~

-In this model, rebase is considered as a default behavior.
+In this model, rebase is considered as the default behavior.
 URB is renamed ``escape block`` and exit request for URB as ``escape request``.

 Below 4 stages are processed sequentially in one **cycle**.